zijianhuang/nmce/README.md

 Run `ng serve demoapp` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files in demoapp.

+Additionally, you may execute `startAppDev.ps1` or `startAppProd.ps1` to run the app using the build.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.